HumeAI/hume-api-examples/evi-python-example/README.md

   13 ZoomAudioDevice, Core Audio (2 in, 2 out)
 ```

-and if we want to use the MacBook Pro Microphone, we would change
+and if we want to use the MacBook Pro Microphone, we would change the line

 `await MicrophoneInterface.start(socket)`

-to
+on line 14 of `main()` to

 `await MicrophoneInterface.start(socket, device=4))`